How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

 The Goal: Be Easy to Quote

-Your job is no longer just “rank.”
-Your job is to:
+Your job is no longer just to “rank.”
+Your job is to structure data efficiently.
+To succeed, your page must:

 1. Be easy to quote.